 Membership of the Faculty of Occupational Medicine of the Royal College of Physicians of Ireland (MFOM) is an internationally recognised qualification achieved through examination.
-MFOM is accredited by the Medical Council of Ireland as a key knowledge-based assessment for occupational medicine in Ireland and recognised by the General Medical Council in the UK.
+MFOM is a fundamental component of the Higher Specialist Training Programme in Occupational Medicine.
+It is a key knowledge-based assessment for occupational medicine in Ireland.
+The MFOM qualification recognised by the General Medical Council in the UK.